rickhowe/sample/README.md

 This syntax plugin:
 * identify either of unified, context, or normal "ed-style" diff format
 * find corresponding changed lines to be compared
-* split each line to a list of diff units based on the |g:DiffUnit| variable
+* split each line to a list of diff units based on the `g:DiffUnit` variable
-* compare them and find the changed and added units using a builtin diff() function
+* compare them and find the changed and added units
-* show those units in single or several syntax highlights based on the
+* show those units in single or several syntax highlights based on the `g:DiffColors` variable
-  |g:DiffColors| variable

-In addition to those diff formats, if the file extension is ".diff" or the `syntax` option is set to "diff", this syntax plugin checks a file including git conflict markers and shows the diff units like this:
+In addition to those diff formats, if the file extension is ".diff" or the `syntax` option is set to "diff", this syntax plugin checks a file including **git conflict markers** and shows the diff units like this:

 ![gitconflict](gitconflict.png)